kapetan/dns/README.md

 server.MasterFile.AddIPAddressResourceRecord("google.com", "127.0.0.1");
 server.MasterFile.AddIPAddressResourceRecord("github.com", "127.0.0.1");

+// Log every request
+server.Requested += (request) => Console.WriteLine(request);
 // On every successful request log the request and the response server.Responded += (request, response) => Console.WriteLine("{0} => {1}", request, response);

 // Start the server (by default it listents on port 53) server.Listen();
 ```

+Note that since the events are executed in a separate thread it's not possible to modify the `request` instance in the `server.Requested` callback.

 # License